The Wild & Free

 We process what we have learned through play and connect deeply through our imagination.

-3:30: Reconvene & Closing Circle
+3:15: Reconvene & Closing Circle

-Pick up at the entrance to the park.
+Pick up at the meadow

 What about curriculum?